 According to the National Rosacea Society, an estimated 415 million people worldwide have rosacea.
 "Rosacea is a common skin condition that causes redness and appearance of fine blood vessels commonly in the center of the face and other areas as well," Deepika Vyas, co-founder and CEO of AVYA Skincare, explains.
 "It can appear as blotchiness and also pus filled bumps which look like acne."
 It's most common in fair-skinned women over 30 and can be passed down through genetics.
 (Ha, there's my mom's payback.)
 Oh, and it's not just the facial redness—Vyas says that dryness, swelling, and irritation around the eyes is common before symptoms in other areas.

-While there is no cure for rosacea, there are certain ways you can keep your skin from, for lack of better term, freaking the eff out.
+While there is no cure for rosacea, there are ways you can prevent flare-ups.
 Here, the experts share nine things that exacerbate rosacea.

 Why must something so delicious trigger such a bad reaction?
 "When it comes to food, dairy can be a big rosacea trigger so you'll want to avoid cheese, sour cream, and yogurt," Marko Lens, MD, of Zelens says.
 (Rather calmly for someone who just told a bunch of people to give up cheese.)

 Because of course stress would be a trigger.
 Dealing with rosacea can feel a bit like walking on eggshells, which can be stressful.
 Plus, stress is an unfortunately common component of our lives.
 "Stress and anxiety can be a tripwire for the condition," Lens says.

 To add insult to injury, one of the best ways to reduce the aforementioned stress—exercise—can also trigger a reaction.
 "Exercise, while it helps with stress and anxiety, raises your heart rate, making your face flushed from the increased blood flow," he explains.
 This increase blood flow and increased body temperature can trigger a reaction.